Atten007/MinecraftRaspi/README.md

 This repository contains a simple setup script to install a Minecraft: Java Edition vanilla server (without mods or plugins) on a Raspberry Pi 4.
 It has some features.
 Here are them listed:

 ## Features
-* Daily backups with selectable directory and time
+* Daily backups with selectable directory and time.
-* Selectable server version
+* Selectable server version.
-* Selectable server directory
+* Selectable server directory.
-* Selectable RAM amount
+* Selectable RAM amount.
-* Automatic EULA agreement
+* Automatic EULA agreement.
+* Automatic RAM limiting to 3GB if it's a 32bit OS.

 ## Future plans
-* Add scripts for Paper, Spigot, Forge, Fabric and Quilt
+* Add scripts for Paper, Spigot, Forge, Fabric and Quilt.
 * Add a script for setting up a Minecraft: Bedrock Edition server on a Raspberry Pi when the official Minecraft: Bedrock Edition server software releases for ARM.
-* Update to the newest Minecraft versions
+* Update to the newest Minecraft versions.
 * Make the script available for multiple languages.

 ## How to download the script?